Elm Tree Treatment

-For trees affected by elm leaf beetle, including the Golden Elm and the Weeping Elm, it is important to employ appropriate treatments at the correct time to achieve long-term protection for your elm tree and avoid major leaf damage and serious overall decline>
+For trees affected by elm leaf beetle, including the Golden Elm and the Weeping Elm, it is important to employ appropriate treatments at the correct time to achieve long-term protection for your elm tree and avoid major leaf damage and serious overall decline.

 About the Elm Leaf Beetle

-The elm leaf beetle can defoliate an elm tree in a week if left untreated, and poses the greatest threat to the health and wellbeing of the elm tree population in Australia.
+The elm leaf beetle can defoliate an elm tree in a week if left untreated and poses the greatest threat to the health and wellbeing of the elm tree population in Australia.
 Some of the elm trees that are susceptible to the elm leaf beetle include the Golden Elm and the Weeping Elm.

 The elm leaf beetle is approximately the size of a large grain of rice, appearing dull green in colour early in the season, with the colour becoming more defined as the season progresses.